Over the years there have been many Badminton legends. Let’s see if you know any of them!

 These Badminton players may be less popular now, but their records and achievements are glorious.
 They motivate the younger generation to do better and strive for more.
 Badminton being a competitive sport requires a lot of hard work and dedication.

-Our above Badminton legends truly deserve to be remembered.
+These Badminton legends truly deserve to be remembered.